Isle of Wight

 Carefree short breaks & holidays

-From rock and pop to cycling and surfing, the Isle of Wight hosts a fantastic range of events to entertain visitors throughout 2013.
-This year the Isle of Wight will play host to nearly one thousand festivals, carnivals, concerts and other events.
+From rock and pop to cycling and surfing, the Isle of Wight has a fantastic range of events to entertain visitors throughout 2018.
+This year the Island plays host to nearly 1,000 festivals, carnivals, concerts and other events.

-The Isle of Wight Festival in June and Bestival in September sell out as soon as tickets are available - and no wonder, with world class acts like Pulp and the Kaiser Chiefs headlining previous events.
-The Jazz Festival in April is rated second only to Cheltenham Jazz while the Island's diverse landscape and coastline provides an ideal setting for the Cycling Festival in September and the ever-popular Walking Festival which celebrates its fifteenth year in May.
+The Isle of Wight Festival in June and Bestival in September sell out as soon as tickets are available — and no wonder, with world-class acts like Pulp and the Kaiser Chiefs headlining previous events.
+The Jazz Festival in April is rated second only to Cheltenham Jazz, while the Island's diverse landscape and coastline provides an ideal backdrop for the Cycling Festival in September and the ever-popular Walking Festival, which celebrates its 19th year in May.

 No matter what time of year you visit, there are exciting events for young and old.
-One of the best things about the Isle of Wight is its location for sailors and they have plenty of opportunities to take advantage of its unique position.
-Visitors can find their sea legs with free 'try sailing' taster sessions available during Cowes Week in August, or just sit back and enjoy the ride as Europe's finest powerboats tear around the Island during the Powerboat Festival held over August Bank Holiday.
+One of the best things about the Isle of Wight is its location for sailors, and they have plenty of opportunities to take advantage of its unique position.
+Visitors can find their sea legs with free 'try sailing' sessions available during Cowes Week in August, or just sit back and enjoy the ride as Europe's finest powerboats tear around the Island for the Powerboat Festival held on August Bank Holiday.

-Experienced guides have all the routes carefully worked out and will pass on information about local history, wildlife and culture.
-And with over 500 miles of footpaths and bridleways including four coastal trails and eight long-distance walks, there's always a good reason to return.
-A free copy of the walking programme is available from March onwards.
+Experienced guides have all the routes carefully worked out and will pass on information about the local history, wildlife and culture.
+And with over 500 miles of footpaths and bridleways, including four coastal trails and eight long-distance walks, there's always a good reason to return.
+A free copy of the walking programme is available from February.

 Tel: 01983 813818